OPENDAP/DAP4-schema/README.md

 # DAP4-schema

+!NOTE This repository has been retired.
+See https://github.com/OPENDAP/xml instead.

 DAP4 XML Schema

 This project holds an XML Schema for DAP4.
 Note that the schema was generated from